Core Self-Evaluations

 Core Self-Evaluations.
-Psychology Fanatic article header image
+Psychology Fanatic article feature image

-Core Self Evaluations is a psychological concept that focuses on individuals’ beliefs about themselves and how they perceive their own abilities, worth, and potential.
+Core Self-Evaluations is a psychological concept that focuses on individuals’ beliefs about themselves and how they perceive their own abilities, worth, and potential.
 It encompasses four fundamental personality traits: self-esteem, self-efficacy, locus of control, and emotional stability.
 Understanding these traits can provide valuable insights into an individual’s overall well-being, motivation, and performance.

 Core self evaluations fall under the umbrella of basic primal world beliefs about ourselves, reality (the world), and others.
 Crystal Park suggest that new experience is weighed against these core beliefs.
 According to her meaning making model, when there is a discrepancy between a core belief and reality, we tend to forge a meaning that resolves the dissonance.

-The theoretical concept behind core self evaluations is that they directly impact emotions and our sense of wellbeing.
-Edith Packer wrote that “the emotions must be based on some type of subconscious beliefs and evaluations, which are presently unavailable to conscious awareness.”
-She continues, “when we understand the exact nature of the subconscious thoughts, the emotions become completely intelligible.”
+The theoretical concept behind core self-evaluations is that they directly impact emotions and our sense of wellbeing.
+Edith Packer wrote that, “The emotions must be based on some type of subconscious beliefs and evaluations, which are presently unavailable to conscious awareness.”
+She continues, “When we understand the exact nature of the subconscious thoughts, the emotions become completely intelligible.”
 Basically, this is the theoretical foundation for psychotherapy and cognitive behavioral therapies.
 Packer then concludes that once we “identify and change subconscious thoughts—to the extent that they were mistaken or irrational—the out-of-control emotions change” (Packer, 1985).

 Basically, a key element of many therapies is to find the misguided beliefs responsible for the emotion.
 Accordingly, identifying core self evaluations, along with evaluations of reality and others, is a key first step to healing.

-The Four Core Self Evaluations
+The Four Core Self-Evaluations

 According to the theory, the core self evaluations can be narrowed down to four.
 All other evaluations branch off of these four basic concepts of self.
-Packer explains that “core evaluations are all-encompassing, and that situationally specific appraisals depend on these core evaluations.
+Packer explains that, “Core evaluations are all-encompassing, and that situationally specific appraisals depend on these core evaluations.
 Because they are fundamental, core evaluations are implicit in all lesser or more specific evaluations and influence the nature of those evaluations” (Packer, 1985).

 In line with Park’s theory, more specific evaluations that conflict with the core evaluations create distress.
-In order to regain homeostasis, we reappraise the situation, giving meaning to situational specific events that fit with our core evaluations.
+In order to regain homeostasis, we must appraise the situation, giving meaning to situational specific events that fit with our core evaluations.
+Judge, Locke, and Durham identified four core self-evaluations related to trait dispositions that they theorize form foundational beliefs about ourselves.

 Self-Esteem